 2 & 3 John

-A complete copy of this exegetical commentary on the Greek text of the Epistles of John is available for download as a 171p A5 PDF eBook.
+These exegetical notes are available for download in the form a 171p A5 PDF eBook Commentary on the Greek text of the Epistles of John.
 Follow the link at the bottom of the page.

 These little letters reflect the language and ideas of the first epistle of John.
 They come from the hand of "the elder", one addressed to "the lady chosen by God", and the other to Guaius.
 In his second epistle, like the first, John writes to encourage his readers to adhere "to traditional truths of the Christian community in the face of the threat posed by the secessionists' doctrine and ethics", Kruse.
 In the third epistle John writes to thank Guaius for welcoming his delegates and to denounce the actions of the church leader Diotrephes for baring John's delegates and expelling those who dared question him.